jstokesdubose/custcontroltraining/Src/ToC/Introduction.md

 # Introduction to Custom Controls in AL

+My name is Jeff Stokes Du Bose.
+It is my honor today to present a tutorial, from start to finish, on Business Central interoperability known as *custom controls.*.
+This entire presentation can be found on the Tigunia <a href="https://lms.tigunia.com">learning source</a>.

-This is another in the Tigunia series of, by, and for developers.
+This is another in the Tigunia tutorial series of, by, and for developers.
 This module will present a very simple design and implementation of **Custom Controls**, JavaScript widgets or logic embedded into BC pages.

 In NAV C/AL code, the more adventurous among us extended functionality and even integrated with other systems by writing custom DLLs in .NET and then calling those .NET modules from within the NAV code.
 As with these approaches, AL allows similar but different tools.